Acne Face Map, Acne Types & Facial Treatment (Free Guide)

 Blackheads bacteria have a similar appearance to whiteheads.
 The only difference is that it has a dark or black color.
 Also, blackheads rise to the surface of your skin.
 The bump can be darker if your skin is exposed to air, which can trap the oil inside the pore.
 In addition, common factors that can cause blackheads include diet, hormones, irritated hair follicles, and skincare products.

 Cysts can be formed underneath your skin.
-It is considered the worst type of acne.
-It is formed due to severe inflammatory reactions in your pores.
-This is caused by fluid-filled nodules, which are common in menstruating women.
+A closed, abnormally developed sac containing fluid, infection, or other matter below the skin.
+It’s common in menstruating women.
 Finally, unbalanced estrogen levels collide with follicles, which can trigger cysts deep underneath your skin.

 Acne vs. Pimples